-FISCAL IMPACT: Funded by the Federal Workforce Innovation and Opportunity Act via a grant from the Washington State Employment Security Department to the Benton-Franklin Workforce Development Council.
-The Grant has already been executed and funds allocated.
-The intent is to now provide resources to our sub-recipient, Career Path Services to provide direct participant services to Out of School Youth job seekers in our community with a contract of \$668,455.
+Funded by the Federal Workforce Innovation and Opportunity Act via a grant from the Washington State Employment Security Department to the Benton-Franklin Workforce Development Council.
+The Grants have already been executed and funds allocated.
+The intent is to provide resources to our sub-recipient now, Career Path Services, to provide direct participant services to out-of-school youth job seekers in our community with a contract of \$628,933.